hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 - Describe and remove duplicate reads
 - Process a raw SAM file for input into a BAM for GATK

-## Alignment file processing with samtools and Picard
+## Alignment file processing with Picard Tools

-The processing of the alignment files (SAM/BAM files) can be done either with [`samtools`](https://github.com/samtools/samtools) or [`Picard`](https://broadinstitute.github.io/picard/) and they are, for the most part, interchangable.
-The arguments for either are below:

-`samtools`
-- The software we will be using to call variants (`GATK`) can be picky about how the files are formatted and so you need to be careful about the formatting as to not produce an error in `GATK`
-- More user-friendly
-- Multi-threaded

-`Picard`
-- Maintained by the Broad Institute, so it has excellent integration with GATK (also maintained by the Broad Institute)
-- Written in Java and the error messages are not as easily interpretable
-- Single-threaded
+[Picard](https://broadinstitute.github.io/picard/) is a set of command line tools for manipulating high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF.
+It is maintained by the Broad Institute, and is open-source under the MIT license and free for all uses.
+Picard is written in Java and does not have functionality for multi-threading.

+> ### Why not use `samtools`?
+> The processing of the alignment files (SAM/BAM files) can also be done with [`samtools`](https://github.com/samtools/samtools).
+While there are some advantages to using samtools (i.e. more user-friendly, multi-threading capability), there are slight formatting differences which can cause errors downstream.
+Since we will be using GATK later in this workshop (also from the Broad Institute), Picard seemed like a more suitable fit.
+>
-If implemented correctly, they largely provide the same output.
-In this workshop, we will be using `Picard`, but the `samtools` code will be provided in a dropdown for each section if you would like to know how to do the step in `samtools`.
+> **For each step the `samtools` code will be provided in a dropdown for each section if you would like to know how to do the step in `samtools`.**

 ## Pipeline for processing alignment file with Picard